dwyl/learn-html5/README.md

 ```` html
 <br>
 ````
- the tag for new line.  </blockquote>
+Br is the tag for new line.  </blockquote>

 After that our html has